LambdaInsight/data-cat/README.md

 ## Implementation

-3 files represent the DataDog configuration for the whole infrastructure.
+4 files represent the DataDog configuration for the whole infrastructure.

 - infrastructure.yaml

 It contains the logical grouping of applications into stages and regions.
 The relations are always N:M. 1 region can contain many stages and many applications in each stage.

+- region.yaml

+Defaults for a certain region (region).

-- defaults.yaml
+- stage.yaml

-Defaults for a certain stage.
+Defaults for a certain stage (region, stage).

 - application.yaml

-Configuration that is specific for a certain region, stage, application triplet.
+Configuration that is specific for a certain application (region, stage, application).

 ### Generating infrastructure.yaml